Shabz-tech/Cybersecurity_Portfolio/2. Deployment of pfSense Firewall&Routing/README.md

 ## 6. Validation

-From the Windows Server 2019 Powershell, I then pinged Vlan10, 20 and 30 Gateways.
-I checked DNS Resolver and all pings were successful!!
+From the Windows Server 2019 Powershell, I then pinged Vlan10, 20 and 30 Gateways and all pings were successful!!
+I tested DNS Resolver by using Powershell command Resolve-Dnsname google.com and it returned real public ip addresses!!!

 ## 7. Learning Outcome